mining-design-decisions/maestro-ArchUI/flask/README.md

 cd ..
 git clone https://github.com/mining-design-decisions/mining-design-decisions
 ```
-You also need to run `pip install -r requirements.txt` in this repository's `deep_learning` folder, as well as `git clone https://github.com/jmaarleveld/visualkeras`, as in its own readme.
+You also need to run `pip install -r requirements.txt` in the `mining-design-decisions` project's `deep_learning` folder, as well as `git clone https://github.com/jmaarleveld/visualkeras`, as in its own readme.

 ## Running